FnPIG/data-depth-inference/README.md

 ### Step 3: Evaluate the model on the coverage samples

-This step is the most computationally expensive, and should be done offline and if possible and needed in parallel.
+This step is the most computationally expensive and should be done offline and if possible and needed in parallel.

-Luckily this evaluation depends only on the bounds (previous step) and need not be repeated if the bounds don't change or the model doesn't change.
+Luckily this evaluation depends only on the bounds (previous step) and the model, thus need not be repeated if the bounds don't change or the model doesn't change.

 ```python